Introduction

 Step nine: Transaction Price

-Again the transaction cost/price is a matter to be mutually agreed upon between the transferor and the transferee on the basis of fair valuation of assets and liabilities proposed to be transferred.
+Again the transaction cost/price is a matter to be mutually agreed upon between the transferor and the transferee based on fair valuation of assets and liabilities proposed to be transferred.
 Parties have the option to fix the price at a premium or discount to valuation.

 However, Bangladesh Bank has a right to be satisfied that the mutually agreed price is fair and reasonable.
-For this purpose, Bangladesh bank may ask for pricing rationale to examine the same and accept or suggest an alteration.
-In order to do so, Bangladesh bank will seek an explanatory note on the price mechanism along with supporting documents.
+For this purpose, Bangladesh Bank may ask for pricing rationale to examine the same and accept or suggest an alteration.
+To do so, Bangladesh Bank will seek an explanatory note on the price mechanism along with supporting documents.

 Step ten: Bangladesh Bank approval